-- Operating expenses from continuing operations, other than direct operating expense, decreased approximately \$4,537.
-Of this, approximately \$2,093 was attributable to a decrease in share-based compensation.
-The remainder of approximately \$2,444 was attributable to reduced compensation and related expense as a result of reductions in the workforce, and other expense reductions implemented subsequent to March 31, 2023. - Foreign exchange on foreign denominated assets and liabilities that are revalued at each measurement date moved from a loss in the first quarter of 2023 to a gain in the same period in 2024, with a net impact of approximately \$2.718; - Increase in gross profit from continuing operations of approximately \$1,181, as discussed in the "Gross profit continuing operations" section above; and - Decrease in finance costs of approximately \$673, primarily attributable to the reduction of term credit facilities that occurred in the fourth quarter of 2023.
+- Operating expenses from continuing operations, other than direct operating expense, decreased approximately \$6,977.
+This decrease was primarily attributable to (i) reduced compensation and related expense as a result of reductions in the workforce, (ii) reduced professional fees related to an non-recurring audit expense, and (iii) other expense reductions implemented. - Foreign exchange on foreign denominated assets and liabilities that are revalued at each measurement date moved from a loss in the first two quarters of 2023 to a gain in the same period in 2024, with a net impact of approximately \$5,890; and - Decrease in finance costs of approximately \$841, primarily attributable to the reduction of term credit facilities that occurred in the fourth quarter of 2023.

-The above-noted decreases in expenses and increase in gross profit were reduced to some extent by the changes noted below.
+The above-noted contributors to the decrease in net loss from continuing operations were reduced to some extent by the changes noted below.